sensorbee/docs/source/bql/syntax.rst

     SELECT RSTREAM {'a_const': 7, 'prod': 2 * stream:a} FROM ...

-The keys must be string literals (i.e., they can not be computed expressions), but the values can be arbitrary expressions, including wildcard.
+The keys must be string literals (i.e., they can not be computed expressions); in particular they must be written using *single* quotes.
+The values can be arbitrary expressions, including a wildcard.

 Expression Evaluation Rules